oleksandrbovchaliuk/carlinkit-t2c-wrapper/README.md

 - Zoom slider (60–120%)
 - "Restart" button that reconnects the stream without reloading the page
 - The ⚙︎ button can be hidden; open settings by adding `#settings` to the URL
+- English and Ukrainian interface (auto-detected, switchable in settings)
 - Settings are saved in the browser and in the URL, so you can bookmark different setups

 ### Usage